JoelDewey/backup-tools/app/backup-tools/README.md

 * `INCR_DESTINATION_GROUP`: The group ID/name to use for the backup; passed directly as `rsync --chown=owner:group`.
 Requires root access in the container.
 * `INCR_WHOLE_FILE`: Disables the `rsync` delta-transfer algorithm.

+### Compressed File Backup Configuration

+These options are used to configure `tar` while making a full file backup.

+* `COMPRESSED_TIMEOUT`: The amount of time, in seconds, to wait for `tar` to complete before killing the process.
+  Defaults to one hour.
+* `COMPRESSED_EXCLUDE_FILE_PATH`: The path to a file with patterns of files for `tar` to exclude.
+Please refer to the `tar` `man` pages for details on the `--exclude-from=` option, which is what this variable configures.